Quidge/listingsthatfit_legacy/README.md

-# Summary
+# What is ListingsThatFit?
+ListingsThatFit is a service that scans eBay clothing listings from specific sellers, parses those listing descriptions for in-text measurements, and turns those measurements to data.
+Those listings can then be queried *by* their measurements, and reports can be generated.
+For example, ListingsThatFit can be told, 'Give me all suits listings ending this coming Sunday that have a shoulder measurement of 18.5" to 18.75", a chest measurement of 22" to 22.75", etc'.
+This core feature, that clothing listings can be searched for *by their measurements*, is not offered by eBay itself or any service that I found within 4 years of thinking about it.

- The website and app for ListingsThatFit.
-ListingsThatFit is a website that emails you ebay clothing listings that fit your sizing information, weekly, from specific sellers.
-Built as a final project for Harvard's CS50 MOOC.
+This is a project I've had in mind since before I could program, in 2014.
+It was begun as a final project for Harvard's CS50 MOOC.

 Roadmap
 ------